hnarayanan/mechnicsacademy-design-docs/design.rst

 		 #.
 Homework exercises can be worked on by students locally, but tested server-side
 		    through a `sequence of automated tests`_
 		 #.
 Interactive exercises can be `tied to a lesson`_ or `served standalone`_
+		 #. `Try Ruby`_ is a beautiful example of a short, interactive tutorial
 		 #. `Course wikis`_ can help collect information related to the course, and kept
 		    up-to-date by students
 		 #.
 Not all content needs to `revolve around video`_